 Optional PLUS DAY:

-$275 plus GST.
-The day following the ‘Intro to Backcountry Skiing’.
+$259 plus GST.
+The day following the ‘Intro to Backcountry Skiing & Splitboarding’.
 Available to program participants only.

 Is it for you?

-In this course we introduce participants to backcountry skiing through a better understanding of their gear plus the basic skills and practices required for a safer and more enjoyable backcountry experience.
-Avalanche awareness will be touched upon, but it is strongly recommended that participants also take the Avalanche Skills Training Level 1 course offered by Yamnuska if they wish to continue backcountry skiing.
+In this course, we introduce participants to backcountry skiing & splitboarding through a better understanding of their gear plus the basic skills and practices required for a safer and more enjoyable backcountry experience.
+Avalanche awareness will be touched upon, but it is strongly recommended that participants also take the Avalanche Skills Training Level 1 course offered by Yamnuska if they wish to continue in the backcountry.

 Splitboarders should be at an advanced level of snowboarding at the resort and able to handle flat sections and traverses.
 Note that our guides will be on skis but are familiar with splitboarding equipment.